Public sphere: Counterpublics, feminist critiques and expansions

 Nancy Fraser identified the fact that marginalized groups are excluded from a universal public sphere, and thus it was impossible to claim that one group would, in fact, be inclusive.
 However, she claimed that marginalized groups formed their own public spheres, and termed this concept a subaltern counter public or counter-public.

 Fraser worked from Habermas' basic theory because she saw it to be "an indispensable resource" but questioned the actual structure and attempted to address her concerns.
 She made the observation that "Habermas stops short of developing a new, post-bourgeois model of the public sphere".
 Fraser attempted to evaluate Habermas' bourgeois public sphere, discuss some assumptions within his model, and offer a modern conception of the public sphere.

 In the historical reevaluation of the bourgeois public sphere, Fraser argues that rather than opening up the political realm to everyone, the bourgeois public sphere shifted political power from "a repressive mode of domination to a hegemonic one".
 Rather than rule by power, there was now rule by the majority ideology.
 To deal with this hegemonic domination, Fraser argues that repressed groups form "Subaltern counter-publics" that are "parallel discursive arenas where members of subordinated social groups invent and circulate counterdiscourses to formulate oppositional interpretations of their identities, interests, and needs".

 Benhabib notes that in Habermas' idea of the public sphere, the distinction between public and private issues separates issues that normally affect women (issues of "reproduction, nurture and care for the young, the sick, and the elderly") into the private realm and out of the discussion in the public sphere.
 She argues that if the public sphere is to be open to any discussion that affects the population, there cannot be distinctions between "what is" and "what is not" discussed.
 Benhabib argues for feminists to counter the popular public discourse in their own counter public.

 The public sphere was long regarded as men's domain whereas women were supposed to inhabit the private domestic sphere.
-A distinct ideology that prescribed separate spheres for women and men emerged during the industrial revolution.
+A distinct ideology that prescribed separate spheres for women and men emerged during the Industrial Revolution.

 The concept of heteronormativity is used to describe the way in which those who fall outside of the basic male/female dichotomy of gender or whose sexual orientations are other than heterosexual cannot meaningfully claim their identities, causing a disconnect between their public selves and their private selves.
 Michael Warner made the observation that the idea of an inclusive public sphere makes the assumption that we are all the same without judgments about our fellows.
-He argues that we must achieve some sort of disembodied state in order to participate in a universal public sphere without being judged.
-His observations point to a homosexual counter public, and offers the idea that homosexuals must otherwise remain "closeted" in order to participate in the larger public discourse.
+He argues that we must achieve some sort of disembodied state to participate in a universal public sphere without being judged.
+His observations point to a homosexual counter public, and offers the idea that homosexuals must otherwise remain "closeted" to participate in the larger public discourse.